 7 Tips For Becoming A Freelance Science Writer

 So you have a passion for both science and writing and are wondering what you can do to combine the two and earn an income.
 A lot of people have capitalized on making money from home by becoming freelance writers – particularly in the fields they have tremendous knowledge in.
-We’ve put together a list of 7 tips that will help you get started earning money from writing jobs or editing jobs as a science freelancer:
+We’ve put together a list of 7 tips that will help you get started earning money from copywriting jobs or editing jobs as a science freelancer:

 - Make Sure You Really Want to Be a Freelance Writer

 In spite of all the perks that come from earning an income with freelance writing jobs, anyone doing this needs a tremendous amount of discipline and organization.
 You must work harder to stay on top of projects, finances, and more.
 Is this the kind of independence you want?

 - Determine if You Want to Work Full-Time or Part-Time